kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_05.md

 docker ps -a
 ```

+## Breakout - students discuss Query Project

+We will go into breakout for students to discuss the Query Project.
+If students are having trouble with getting their cluster from the previous to work, the instructor can work with them one-on-one to get caught up.

 ## Adding Jupyter Notebooks to the mids container in our docker cluster

 We will change our docker-compose.yml file to allow jupyter notebooks to be run in the mids container.
 We will expose the correct ports to the outside world so we can connect from a Chrome browser on our laptops to jupyter notebook running in our mids container in our droplet.